Project V1 January/February 2015

 Dozens of new teaching aids and expensive government issued curriculum books were purchased to replace the old and tatty versions.

 Sustainable measures were introduced, including the addition of a huge chicken pen, kitted out with over 10 chickens.
-A school garden was introduced, to begin a ‘grow your own’ culture and finally a new mains water supply was put in, along with several months of bills prepaid, so the school could move forwards in a sustainable and suitable way.
+A school garden was introduced, to begin a ‘grow your own’ culture and finally a new mains water supply was put in, along with several months of bills prepaid, so the school could move forwards in a sustainable and managed way.

 End of Project Exhibition